afaisst/spherex_cube_simulator/README.md

 ```

-Running this script would create an image "test.fits" with 2 HDU extensions, each containing one filter.
+Running this script will create an image "test.fits" with 2 HDU extensions, each containing one filter.
 In addition, truth catalogs are saved with the naming convension "[output_name]_[SPHEREx filter].csv".
 The file contains the IDENT (ID used by the GalSim COSMOS shape catalog) as well as the input coordinates (RA/DEC) and fluxes (in units of the image as well as AB magnitude).